obi-ontology/obi-ontology.org/docs/data-time-stamped.md

 <img src="/assets/images/docs/data_timestamp_length.png">

-An example, using `has content datum` rather than `has measurement datum` when object isn't necessarily a measurement datum. `has time stamp` is a subproperty of `has part`
+An example, using `has content datum` rather than `has measurement datum` when object isn't necessarily a measurement datum. `has time stamp` is a subproperty of `has part`.

     `time stamped measurement datum`:
     - `has time stamp` exactly 1 `time measurement datum`